williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 ## The Orchestration

 The "Orchestrated" part of Orch-OR refers to the idea that microtubule quantum processes are coordinated across the brain.
-It's not random quantum fluctuations—it's a symphony of quantum collapses happening in precise patterns.
+It's not random quantum fluctuations it's a symphony of quantum collapses happening in precise patterns.

 This orchestration could emerge from:
 - Neural network activity coordinating microtubule behavior